 Happy Spring, homeowners!
-Are you one of the many looking for ways to “Go Green” with energy efficient solutions?
-Here at Jacobs Heating and Air Conditioning, we have a few recommendations for you going into the new season, including using residential gas furnace systems that produces energy savings, reduces greenhouse gasses and decreases utility bills.
+Are you one of the many looking for ways to “Go Green” with energy-efficient solutions?
+Here at Jacobs Heating and Air Conditioning, we have a few recommendations for you going into the new season, including using residential gas furnace systems that produce energy savings, reduces greenhouse gasses, and decreases utility bills.
 Here is why we recommend them:

 You need to have a system functioning at its best!
 Proper heating, ventilating and air conditioning (HVAC) systems are important to maintaining a comfortable and healthy environment for residences.
 Collectively, these systems account for about 50 percent of all electricity used in a home.
 You will know it is time for a change if the rooms are too hot or too cold, there is excessive humidity or dust, your HVAC equipment needs frequent repair, your energy bills are going up, or the heating and cooling equipment is more than 10 years old.
 An upgrade is never a bad thing.

 “Replacing your old HVAC units with new, energy-efficient models is a great start, but to make sure that you get the best performance, the new equipment must be properly installed.
 Improper installation can reduce efficiency by up to 30 percent and also shorten the equipment’s lifespan.”